mca91/ITEWR_DC_Course/chapter8.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:ac6a704316
 ## Economic Growth X

-Now, we will consider the following multiple regression model:
+We will now consider the following multiple regression model:

 $$ Growth = \beta\_0 + \beta\_1 \times TradeShare + \beta\_2 \times YearsSchool + \beta\_3 \times RevCoups + \beta\_4 \times RGDP60 + \epsilon $$

 *** =instructions

-- Estimate the model coefficients using OLS.
+- Estimate the model using OLS.
+Store the result in `mult_mod`
+- What is the value of the coefficient on `RevCoups`, a measure for political and social unrest?
+Try to interpret the coefficient.
+You will be asked about it in the next exercise

 *** =hint